Kellee Maize: Integration to present

 Maize's third album, Integration, was released on November 11, 2011.
 The album received immediate attention as it was downloaded over 100,000 times within its first month of being released on FrostWire.
 At the time, the success of this album helped her become the most-downloaded artist on Amazon.
 In June 2011, she performed at Bonnaroo in Tennessee.
-She performed a 45-minute set list along with long-time collaborator DJ Huggy.
+She performed a 45-minute setlist along with long-time collaborator DJ Huggy.
 Maize then began work on her fourth studio album and released the single "Google Female Rapper", a freestyle over Twista’s popular song, "Overnight Celebrity".

-During an interview in 2012 with XXL, Maize said she would like to change hip hop by "rapping and singing about things that aren’t found in mainstream hip hop like yoga, environmentalism, oneness, spirituality, beings from other dimensions, and indigenous wisdom."
+During an interview in 2012 with XXL, Maize said she would like to change hip hop by "rapping and singing about things that aren’t found in mainstream hip-hop like yoga, environmentalism, oneness, spirituality, beings from other dimensions, and indigenous wisdom."

-Maize's fourth album, Owl Time, was released December 12, 2012.
+Maize's fourth album, Owl Time, was released on December 12, 2012.

 Her fifth album, The 5th Element, was officially released on Valentine's Day 2014.
 The album had been available exclusively to the Jamendo community 10 days prior.
 By the 15th of February, The 5th Element had gathered over 90,000 plays and over 6,000 downloads on Jamendo.
 The main theme of The 5th Element has been cited as love.
 The album design features over 1,000 fans that sent pictures of themselves displaying love in whatever way they saw fit.

 Her sixth album, The Remixes, was released in 2015 and released nine remixes of Maize's songs.

 She launched her acting career in June 2017, appearing as the character Popp in the Adult Swim show Decker.

 Personal life

 Maize reconnected with her biological family at 22 years old.
 Her biological father is actor Jimmy McNichol, who fathered her at age 18, and her biological aunt is former actress Kristy McNichol.
 Maize and McNichol unsuccessfully pitched a television special, which they hoped could tell their story of reconnecting.
 Through McNichol, Maize has two siblings.
-Maize is married to Joey Rahimi and has one son, Mateo.
+Maize is married to Joey Rahimi and has three children, one son and two daughters.

 As of 2016, Maize lives in the Shadyside neighborhood of Pittsburgh, Pennsylvania.